 The regulations amend the candidate nomination form by adding a qualification checklist to the nomination form.
 If you are seeking to nominate as a candidate, you may voluntarily complete the qualification checklist to demonstrate your eligibility to be elected to Parliament under section 44 of the Constitution.

 The candidate nomination form is made public at the declaration of nominations.
-Subject to your consent, the qualification checklist will be published on the AEC website as soon as practicable after the declaration of nominations until the expiration of the 40-day period for filing a petition disputing the election.
-Any additional information provided will be published during this period.
+Subject to your consent, the qualifcation checklist will be published on the AEC website as soon as practicable after the declaration of nominations until the expiration of the 40-day period for fling a petition disputing the election.
+Any additional information provided by the candidate will be published during this period.

 Increasing transparency of information relevant to the status of candidates for election under section 44 of the Constitution is important for maintaining public confidence in Commonwealth democratic processes, as well as reassuring voters that their elected representatives are qualified to sit in Parliament.